t-jayw/tip_calculator/README.md

 The following **additional** features are implemented:

+- [x] Input validation w/ textfield delegate for subtotal field (numeric only, one decimal only)
 - [x] Real time sentiment input field that adjusts tip rate and all related fields without adjusting user defined default.

 ## Video Walkthrough